m-gautam/m-gautam/README.md

 -->
 ![cover](https://img2.pngio.com/hi-there-there-png-1100_277.png)

 I am Gautam.
 Software Engineer with the experience of working in the information technology industry.
-I’m currently working as full stack developer @ZeMoSoLabs.
+I’m currently in frontend(React).
 Comfortable in C (Programming Language), Python (Programming Language), C++ and JavaScript.
 I like to play :soccer: football  and love to :eyes: watch  anime.